matik12/aurelia-permission/README.md

 **Note:** When listing 'only' acceptable permissions in route or in custom attribute the default logical operator is OR.
 This means that if any of the listed permissions is set then user is authorized to see / use element or navigate to particular route.

-## Use default permission definition
+## Default permission definition usage

 When defining user permissions, it is possible to use default definition function instead of providing custom implementation as above.
 This default definition function simplly checks if particular permission exists in the supplied string array of user permissions.